 Loyalty schemes are used by many businesses and consumers and the ACCC is examining these schemes as a new priority.
 The ACCC will be examining how the data gathered is used by the companies, what disclosure of the usage is made and importantly whether consumers receive the promised benefits.

-ACCC Chair Rod Sims said in ato the annual Committee for Economic Development Australia, “While these customer loyalty schemes are ubiquitous across many sectors, questions arise about whether consumers are being properly informed and receiving the benefits touted by many of these programs.”
+ACCC Chair Rod Sims said in a speech to the annual Committee for Economic Development Australia, “While these customer loyalty schemes are ubiquitous across many sectors, questions arise about whether consumers are being properly informed and receiving the benefits touted by many of these programs.”